Halal Food in Tokyo: Best Areas for Ramen, Wagyu, Sushi and Prayer-Friendly Planning

 Budget Control Usually cheaper and more flexible.
 Usually more expensive, but includes guidance and a curated food experience.

 Prayer Planning You need to plan prayer rooms and timing separately.
-The guide may help with timing, but you should confirm prayer arrangements before booking.
+The guide may help with timing, but confirm prayer arrangements before booking.

 Even when a restaurant appears in a Tokyo halal food guide, it is still smart to confirm the details before you order.
 Restaurant policies can change, and the meaning of “halal” or “Muslim-friendly” may vary by restaurant.